 5. Pay your Corporation Tax

 For most businesses it’s inevitable: you’ll need to pay Corporation Tax.
-For small businesses (with less than £300,000 of profit) Corporation Tax currently stands at 19% of your annual profit.
+The Corporation Tax currently stands at 19% of your annual profit.

 You’ll need to ensure the payment is with HMRC within 9 months of your year end, but in the meantime, you may wish to transfer your Corporation Tax provisions into an interest-earning company bank account.
 The interest you earn will go a small way towards softening the blow.